PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-05 07:21:15
+Last updated: 2024-04-05 07:21:49
-Random Quote: A good lord comforts and protects the weak and helpless.  -  Maester Luwin
+Random Quote: You are the love of my life.
+Everything I have and everything I am is yours.
+Forever. - Barney Stinson